omartoutounji/hwyd/README.md

 # Welcome to hwyd, a journal that doesn't just meet your needs — it anticipates them.
-Available on the App Store and Google Play store.
-Download now.

 ## The comfort of privacy
 hwyd is built from the ground up to be private and secure.
 We don't know what journals you enter or what you type.
 Heck, we don't — and Will never know a damn thing about you!
 Don't believe us?
 Check out our privacy policy below.